 Propeller’s Impact Accelerator is an interactive 4-month accelerator program that provides entrepreneurs with coaching, community building, curriculum, and technical assistance.

 Our program enables entrepreneurs to build ventures that are grounded in financial viability, social impact, racial equity, and a demonstrated commitment to the prosperity of our city and region.

-Entrepreneurs providing direct health and wellness services, including clinical care and services that address the social and physical determinants of health.
-Propeller will prioritize entrepreneurs working to serve a client base demographically representative of New Orleans.
+In health, Propeller’s Impact Accelerator focuses on supporting entrepreneurs providing direct health and wellness services, including clinical care, and services that address the social and physical determinants of health.
+Propeller will prioritize entrepreneurs working to serve a BIPOC client base.

 In water, Propeller’s Impact Accelerator focuses on supporting entrepreneurs working in urban water management, coastal restoration, and adaptation or resilience, as well as those working to diversify the local water economy.
 Propeller will give priority to ventures strengthening the local water economy to increase how the industry represents and includes BIPOC individuals.